The Foundations

 It’s a 6 session programme designed to give neuro-affirming families space to identify needs and resources that will enable them to thrive together.

-Why did we write Thriving Together?
+Why did we write this programme?

 The why feels important as we navigate these sessions.
 After many years as professionals working with people and as parents of children who are neurodivergent, we wanted to write something that we wished we’d had.
 Something that had meaning beyond the how to’s and behaviours.
 Something recognising that in all our encounters as family, connection and kindness are key to enabling us to thrive as individuals and as a unit.